ChiomaScripts/My-Portfolio/README.md

 Dean's Prize for Innovation & Impact (University of Bradford)

 ---

 📎 *Detailed project case studies available on request*

-I thrive at the intersection of curiosity and problem-solving.

 ## Contact
 [linkedin.com/in/chioma-okpala](https://linkedin.com/in/chioma-okpala)
-## Contact

-www.linkedin.com/in/chioma-okpala

-Feel free to explore, give feedback, and connect with me!
-Let's build something amazing together. 🚀